-In the Southern Telangana Zone, villages of Bijinepally and Thimajipeta mandals in Nagarkurnool district (Palem, Khanapur, Gorita, Gummakonda) and Kandukur and Manchal mandals of Rangareddy district (Dasrlapalle, Pulumamidi, Nomula) were surveyed.
-In the Central Telangana Zone, representative maize fields were monitored in Jayashankar Bhupalpalli district (Gopalpur, Kailapur, Malkapur from Chityal, Ghanpur, and Chilpur mandals) and Siddipet district (Morrapur, Lakudaram, Kukunoorpally from Siddipet, Kondapak mandals).
-From the Northern Telangana Zone, villages of Kamareddy district (Muthyampet, Ramreddipalli, Annasagar from Domakonda, Yellareddy, Hajipur mandals) and Karimnagar district (Arepalle, Asifnagar, Islampur, Burgupalle from Karimnagar and Gangadhara mandals) were included.
-The pest incidence was recorded twice during the crop growth period, first at the vegetative stage (20–35 DAS) and again at the reproductive stage (50–65 DAS).

 2.2.
 Methodology (Survey Protocol): In each selected maize field, pest incidence was assessed following a standardized W-shaped transect sampling method, which is widely recommended for field surveys to obtain representative estimates of pest distribution (Hruska & Gladstone, 1988; van Huis, 1981; Prasanna et al., 2018).
-Surveyed fields were entered from one edge, avoiding the first 5–10 m to minimize border effects, and walked in a “W” trajectory with five equidistant sampling points.
+Surveyed fields were entered from one edge, avoiding the first 5–10 m to reduce border effects, and walked in a “W” trajectory with five equidistant sampling points.
 At each point, ten consecutive plants were examined, resulting in 50 plants per acre surveyed.
-For each plant, presence of FAW symptoms (egg masses, larvae, and fresh whorl damage) and PSB indicators (deadheart, exit holes, and frass) were recorded.
+For each plant, presence of FAW symptoms (egg masses, larvae, and new whorl damage) and PSB indicators (deadheart, exit holes, and frass) were recorded.
 Pest incidence was expressed as the percentage of plants showing respective pest symptoms, while mean FAW damage score was calculated across sampled plants.
 Additionally, GPS coordinates, crop stage, maize variety, sowing date, irrigation status, and pesticide application history were recorded to enable spatial and temporal analysis of pest dynamics.
+The pest incidence was recorded twice during the crop growth period, first at the vegetative stage (20–35 DAS) and again at the reproductive stage (50–65 DAS).
 This comprehensive monitoring enabled the estimation of spatial variability, seasonal progression, and zone-specific pest pressure in Telangana’s maize ecosystem.
 This facilitated the development of geo-referenced pest distribution maps for both FAW and PSB.

 2.2.
 Data Collection

 Field data were systematically collected on the incidence and severity of FAW and PSB infestations in maize.
 Observations were recorded at two critical crop growth stages: the vegetative stage (20-25 DAS) and the reproductive stage (50-65 DAS), corresponding to the major rabi season of maize cultivation.
 The standard protocols ensured appropriate evaluation of FAW and PSB incidence, leaf damage, and severity across village-level maize fields.
 The following formulas were used to assess the % of FAW & PSB incidence in field conditions.
-Followed by severity factor and per centage damage was also computed to get the exact incidence and spatial distribution these two major pest on maize.
+Followed by severity factor and per centage damage was also computed to get the exact incidence and spatial distribution these two major pests on maize.

 For FAW per cent infested plants per quadrant was calculated using the formula: